doplab/soar-tp/week10/README.md

 # Sockets

 In this exercise, we will create two applications that communicate with each other via sockets.
 One of them will act as a server and the other as a client.
 The server will contain a list of words and their translation (EN / FR).
-The client will send a request to the server with as parameter a word to translate.
+The client will send a request to the server with a word to translate.
 The server will check if the word exists in the dictionary, if it is, it will return the translated word, otherwise it will return a custom message.

 ## Server
 The instructions to run the server will be made in the main method of our java application.